 More than simply a placement, the aim is for students to carry out a specific project for a group or to complete a piece of consultancy research for the host organization.
 Course facilitators arrange 'matching events' which bring representatives from local volunteer and community organizations to the UoB campus to meet CPD students and expedite the process of linking students with a host organization.
 At the end of term, students submit a learning plan explaining the organization they will be working with and the nature of their research.
 January to March - there are only two class meetings - students put their energy to field projects.
 As in MAP, a reflective approach is encouraged.
-Students are required to keep a journal in which they detail their work experience and reflect on their changing perceptions of the organization and themselves.
-They are asked to assess the management style of the organization and the resulting work environment for staff and for users of the various programmes and services.
+Students are required to keep a journal in which they detail their work experience and reflect on their changing perceptions of the organization and the mesulting work environment for staff and for users of the various programmes and services.
 CPD students are expected to log fifty hours of work with their host organization.